Circle Line Landmark Cruise – Circle Line Sightseeing Cruises

 Toddlers might get a little restless on a two-hour journey, but school-aged children should enjoy the sights and sounds of the cruise.
 With engaging commentary from knowledgeable guides, the whole family may even learn a little something about the history of the U.S. and New York City.

-Semi-Circle Cruise (2Hr) - Circle Line Sightseeing Cruises Location Information:
+Circle Line Landmark Cruise - Circle Line Sightseeing Cruises Location Information:

 42nd Street and 8th Ave